aws-samples/aws-xray-call-tracing-for-nodejs-app-demo/README.md

 ## Summary
 In this demo, you demonstrated how to use AWS X-Ray to trace API calls for a nodejs application which allows a client to send a GET request and retrieve data from a backend Amazon Aurora serverless database.
 AWS X-Ray helped isolate quickly and easily slow requests thereby enabling DevOps team to fix the issue very quickly.

+## Licence
+This library is licensed under the MIT-0 License.
+See the LICENSE file.